bootdotdev/blog/content/python/python-for-web-development.md

 ### Version Control System

 This should go without saying, but in case it doesn’t, I’ll say it: you need version control to manage your codebase efficiently, collaborate with others, and keep track of changes.
 Git is the normal option.
+If you're not familiar with Git, you can checkout [ThePrimeagen's Learn Git course here](https://www.boot.dev/courses/learn-git).

 ### Relational Databases